 Location of the St Augustine Lighthouse

-Just a ten minute drive across the Bridge of Lions out of St Augustine lies the lighthouse.
+Just a ten minute drive across the Bridge of Lions out of downtown lies the lighthouse, one of the best things to do in St Augustine.
 It’s visible from almost everywhere and it’s really beautiful.
 As far as other activities close by, you’ll probably be visiting the St Augustine Alligator Farm or Fort Matanzas, so you’ll already be close to the lighthouse.
-The Alligator Farm is, like, across the boulevard.
-It’s uber close.
+The Alligator Farm is just across the boulevard so is super close.

 If you’re planning your visit in the latter part of the day, check when the St Augustine Lighthouse closes and plan for traffic…because even charming old towns have rush hour.
 And being all about family travel like we are, plan to visit the lighthouse and surrounding sites before nap time, as they’re all great, busy activities that will wear those kids out.

 Tip: The coolest part of the grounds for kids is the playground.
-While some kiddos may really dig the museum and pictures, um, there’s a ship with a slide to play on.
+While some kiddos may really dig the museum and pictures, the play space has a ship with a slide to play on.
 The playground is located apart from the keepers’ quarters and lighthouse, so the original structures do feel like they’re in their authentic, timeless setting.

 Why is the playground so important?